seznam/ima/docs/tutorial/final-polish.md

 We can improve the overall UX using a mechanism called optimistic posting.
 This means that we will display the user's post before the server confirms that it has been saved.
-To further improve the UX, we will mark the post as pending in the UI, so that the user will be aware that the post has not been saved yet.
+To further improve the UX, we will mark the post as pending in the UI, so that the user will be aware that the post has not yet been saved.

-We'll start by adding an extra field to our post entity (`app/model/post/PostEntity.js`) by adding the following line to the
+#### Updating the service classes & home controller

-constructor:
+We'll start by adding an extra field to our **post entity** (`app/model/post/PostEntity.js`) by adding the following line to the **constructor**:

 ```javascript
 this.isSaved = data.isSaved;